Welcome to Princeton Sailing!

 Students with any amount of sailing experience are welcome to join the team at any time.
 While the team is a mix of long-time competitive sailors and students completely new to the sport, we all take our commitment to athletic competition seriously.
 We kick off with preseason about one week before classes begin in September.
 We move our twelve FJs from our boathouse on Lake Carnegie to our sailing site at Raritan.

-Once classes begin, we hold practice three times a week, leaving campus in carpools at 1:30 PM and returning in time for dinner.
+Once classes begin, we hold practice four days a week, leaving campus in carpools at 1:30 PM and returning in time for dinner.
 While new sailors learn the basics from their skippers, the entire team practices boat-handling skills with drills and races.
 Sailors are able to choose which ones to race in, from Massachusetts to Maryland.
-Please review our racing calendar for the 2016-17 Season.

-The spring season recommences with a preseason trip to Florida during Intercession, the weeklong vacation between first semester finals and the start of second semester classes in the beginning of February.
+The spring season recommences with a preseason trip to Florida during Intersession, the weeklong vacation between first semester finals and the start of second semester classes in the beginning of February.

 The time commitment of the sailing team can be flexible, but everyone on the team is required to practice at least two days each week (ensuring to plan a cooperative class schedule) and race in at least two regattas each season.